Bachelor of Science in Journalism Degree

 - Demonstrate an understanding of the history and role of professionals and institutions in shaping communications;

-- Demonstrate an understanding of the diversity of groups in a global society in relationship to communications;
+- Demonstrate an understanding of gender, race, ethnicity, sexual orientation and, as appropriate, other forms of diversity in domestic society in relation to mass communications;

 - Understand concepts and apply theories in the use and presentation of images and information;

 - Demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness, and diversity;